seanjay10k/CRM-System/README.md

 # CRM-System
 Customer Relationship Management System.
 Enables a company to manage their customer's information, add details of calls made by the customer to their own file and implement a diary for all users of this system.
 This is a project I did while learning spring framework.
+All jar files included in lib folder.

 Key concepts:
 .Programming through interfaces .Singleton & Prototype beans .Dependency Injection .Configuration through xml